opnfv/functest/docs/functest.rst

  * vPing

-The 3 first suites are directly inherited from upstream projects. vPing, that is already present in Tempest suite, has been developped to provided a basic "hellow world" functional test example.
+The 3 first suites are directly inherited from upstream projects. vPing, that is already present in Tempest suite, has been developped to provided a basic "hello world" functional test example.

 .. _`Continuous Integration`: https://build.opnfv.org/ci/view/functest/